 The pies were done for dinner.
 Adoniram and Sammy were home a few minutes after twelve o'clock.
 The dinner was eaten with serious haste.
 There was never much conversation at the table in the Penn family.
-Adoniram asked a blessing, and they are promptly, then rose up and went about their work.
-Sammy went back to school, taking soft sly lopes out of the yard like a rabbit.
+Adoniram asked a blessing, and they ate promptly, then rose up and went about their Sammy went back to school, taking soft sly lopes out of the yard like a rabbit.
 He wanted a game of marbles before school, and feared his father would give him some chores to do.
-Adoniram hastened to the door and called often him but he was out of sight to the door and called after him, but he was out of sight.
+Adoniram hastened to the door and called after him, but he was out of sight.